9 Reasons Why You Should Visit Albania

-The most beautiful beaches in Europe
+1. The most beautiful beaches in Europe

-The people are incredibly friendly, trustworthy and honest
+2. The people are incredibly friendly

 While travelling the world I have met some really lovely people but Albanians stood out to me.
 From 20 men yelling and running after the bus that I was just about to miss to the locals welcoming me and telling me they are happy I picked Albania to travel around, every single person I met was friendly.
 Even though a majority of people who I asked directions didn’t speak a word of English they always lead me to someone who did or gave me recommendations on where to visit in Albania etc.

-Albania has many beautiful castles and historic sites
+3. Albania has many beautiful castles and historic sites

-The history is fascinating
+4. The history is fascinating

 Albania went through some tough shit, there’s no other way to say it, and actually, they are still suffering a lot from their past.
 The country was under a tight communist rule for 47 years.
 During that time, Albanians were controlled with just about everything.
 It was the first all atheist country in the world in 1967 as all religion was banned in the communist era.
 If you want to learn more and gain a better understanding about history then don’t forget to go the National History Museum in Tirana.

-It’s got character, lots of character
+5. It’s got character, lots of character

 Out of all the places I travelled to in Europe I say Albania has the most character.
-I don’t think I have laughed to myself more times than I did in Albania.
+I don’t think I have laughed to myself more times than I did during my travel in Albania.
 Visiting the town of Shkoder I felt like I had travelled back in time.
 You will feel like this all over Albania.
 You really have to be prepared to go with the flow and not have much planned for your visit to Albania.
 If you are trying to research when a bus is, or how long it will take, I would stop now.
 Just ask the locals, it’s the best way.
 Bus times change often but are usually reliable.

-It’s super affordable
+6. It’s super affordable

 When you visit Albania, one site which is not to be missed is called the Blue Eye, or Syri i kaltër in Albanian.
 It’s located in the South, not far from Sarandё.
 This natural spring is a phenomenon that still cannot be explained.
 It’s extremely colourful but be warned, the water is super cold.
-In the north there are beautiful hikes, in the south, there are beautiful beaches – you really have everything in Albania!
+In the north there are beautiful hikes, in the south, there are beautiful beaches – you really have everything for the perfect holiday in Albania!

-It’s a safe travel destination
+8. It’s a safe travel destination

-I felt a lot safer in Albania than I did in other popular European cities.
+I felt a lot safer during my travels in Albania than I did in other popular European cities.
 As a woman travelling alone I never felt uncomfortable.
 I went to an Albanian club and never once felt objectified or was groped as I have been in other European, American and New Zealand clubs.
 Hitchhiking in Albania is extremely common with tourists and sometimes the only way to get from A to be B if you want to get off the beaten path.
 I wrote an extensive article on safety in Albania here.

-Albanians love foreigners!
+9. Albanians love foreigners!